Buklod

 The band disbanded in 1994, but Noel Cabangon continued his solo career and remains active in the music industry.

 History

 Borne out of the anti-Marcos struggle, Buklod was founded by Noel Cabangon, Rom Dongeto, and Rene Boncocan.
 Their name, "Bukluran ng Musikero para sa Bayan," translates to "Solidarity of Musicians for the Nation."

 Buklod disbanded 1994 due to a combination of personal reasons and growing political differences among its members.
 Some of their songs like "Tatsulok" is now revived by Bamboo, and "Kanlungan" remains a popular Filipino song.
 Each member went on to successful solo careers, with Cabangon being the most prominent.

+In 2018, the group reunited after more than two decades to create music that reflects current social and political issues in the Philippines.
+Original members Noel Cabangon, Romeo Dongeto, and Rene Boncocan returned to record 3 Dekada: Ang Muling Pag-awit, celebrating 30 years since their debut.